 Skip to main content

-kiln is a native macOS IDE and LLM harness, built with SwiftUI and AppKit.
+Under the hood it's a native macOS app built with SwiftUI and AppKit.
 No Electron, no web view.
 A calm, fast place to read code, run your real shell, and think alongside an assistant that can run entirely on-device.
 It's part of the marginal-utility suite, alongside Marginalia.

 macOS 26+ (Tahoe), Apple Silicon.
 Built from scratch, no VS Code or Electron under the hood.